LabKey/labkey-api-python/docs/api_wrapper.md

 Create an API session that facilitates usage of the API methods supported by our Python API.

-The api_wrapper class is a wrapper for all of the supported API methods in the Python Client API.
-This makes it easier to use the supported API methods without having to manually pass around a ServerContext object.
+The APIWrapper class is a wrapper for all of the supported API methods in the Python Client API.
+This makes it easier to use the supported API methods without having to manually pass a ServerContext object to each API method.

 ### Using the APIWrapper class